aws-samples/aws-modern-application-workshop/module-1/README.md

 #### Create an S3 Bucket for Storing Content
 Next, we will create the infrastructure components needed for storing static website in Amazon S3 via the ![AWS CLI](https://aws.amazon.com/cli/).
 If you do not already have the AWS CLI configured see ![getting started](http://docs.aws.amazon.com/cli/latest/userguide/)

-First, create an S3 bucket, replace the name below (mythical-mysfits-bucket-name) with your own unique bucket name.
+First, create an S3 bucket, replace the name below (REPLACE_ME_BUCKET_NAME) with your own unique bucket name.
 Copy the name you choose and save it for later, as you will use it in several other places during this workshop:

 ```
-aws s3 mb s3://mythical-mysfits-bucket-name
+aws s3 mb s3://REPLACE_ME_BUCKET_NAME
 ```

 #### Update the S3 Bucket Policy

 All buckets created in Amazon S3 are fully private by default.
-In order to be used as a website accessible only through CloudFront, we need to create an S3 [Bucket Policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html) that indicates objects stored within this new bucket may be accessed by a CloudFront origin access identity that we also create.
-Bucket policies are represented as JSON documents that define the S3 *Actions* (S3 API calls) that are allowed (or explicitly denied) to be performed by different *Principals* (in our case the CloudFront service).
+In order to be used as a website accessible only through CloudFront, we need to create an S3 [Bucket Policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html) that indicates objects stored within this new bucket may be accessed by only your CloudFront origin access identity that you create.

+The JSON document for the necessary bucket policy is located at: `~/environment/aws-modern-application-workshop/module-1/aws-cli/website-bucket-policy.json`.
+This file contains two strings that need to be replaced, the Id (indicated with `REPLACE_ME_CLOUDFRONT_ORIGIN_ACCESS_IDENTITY_ID`), and the bucket name you've chosen (indicated with `REPLACE_ME_BUCKET_NAME`).

 First we need to create a CloudFront Access Identity using the following CLI command.

 ```
 aws cloudfront create-cloud-front-origin-access-identity --cloud-front-origin-access-identity-config CallerReference=Mysfits,Comment=Mysfits
 ```

-Record the **Id** from the output as we will need to update the bucket policy with this.
+Example Output:
 ```
 {
     "CloudFrontOriginAccessIdentity": {